SethRobertson/GitBestPractices/0main.md

 demand this as well.

-What *is* a good reason to hide the sausage making is if you feel you may be cherry-picking commits a lot (though this too if often a sign of bad workflow).
+What *is* a good reason to hide the sausage making is if you feel you may be cherry-picking commits a lot (though this too is often a sign of bad workflow).
 Having one or a small number of commits to pick is much easier than having to find one commit here, one there, and half of this other one.
 The latter approach makes your problem much much